hobson/hobson.github.io/_posts/2015-10-27-Hacking-Oregon-Hidden-Political-Connections.md

 - cluster Oregon PACs by their "mission"
 - d3 force-directed graph of PAC similarity
-- compare to DAG of financial transactions
+- compare to DG of financial transactions

 ---